|

 Anyone

-meets the guidelines, it will be considered and possibly recommended
+subject meets the guidelines, it will be considered

 The

-dictate to some degree the subject matter itself.
+can be commemorated, dictate to some degree the subject

 A

-but rule number six will prevent a specific product, like burger
+in general, but rule number six will prevent a specific

 Likewise,